 After 20 years as a women’s health physiotherapist, helping thousands of women recover after having a baby, I know no two mums are alike, and everyone recovers from childbirth differently.
-So, although movement is beneficial as soon as you feel up to it, don’t feel pressure to start exercising straight away.
+So, although getting movement into your day is beneficial as soon as you feel up to it, don’t feel pressure to start exercising straight away.

 Listen to your body, don’t push yourself, and only do what feels right.

-Even if you have exercised throughout your pregnancy and you’re fit and healthy, your recovery after childbirth can be unpredictable.
-There are many factors which influence your rate of recovery, so if you have any concerns at all, please check in with your pelvic floor physio, doctor, midwife or maternal health nurse.
+Even if you have always exercised before and during your pregnancy, your physical recovery after childbirth can still be unpredictable.
+There are many factors which influence your rate of recovery after childbirth, but if you have any concerns at all, please check in with your pelvic floor physio, doctor, midwife or maternal health nurse.

 When can you go for walks after giving birth?